conorjkelly96/conorjkelly96/README.md

-# Senior Consultant at Oracle working on the NetSuite ERP product.
+# Senior Consultant at Oracle working on the NetSuite ERP product

 ## I am currently studying the following technologies at the University of Birmingham: